Home

 Thomas Tol with Mellotron

 Er...
 Mellotron?
-Well, as you can see from this heavily-cropped pic from the inside of the gatefold (you'll thank me for this), keyboard player Thomas Tol's rig consists of an upright piano, a Prophet V and a Mellotron M400.
+Well, as you can see from this heavily-cropped pic from the inside of the gatefold (you'll thank me for this), keyboard player Tol's rig consists of an upright piano, a Prophet V and a Mellotron M400.
 In 1982?
 Odd, but there you go.
-He only actually uses it on the first one of the seven lives tracks here, Mon Amour, a cheesy French-language track, which takes its place alongside many other similarly cheesy English-language tracks.
-I can't honestly recommend this album, and thus anything else the band have ever recorded to anyone other than elderly Dutch people, hardcore masochists or the terminal insomniac.
+He only actually uses it on the first one of the seven live tracks here, Mon Amour, a cheesy French-language effort, which takes its place alongside many other similarly cheesy English-language efforts.
+I can't honestly recommend this album and thus anything else the band have ever recorded to anyone other than elderly Dutch people, hardcore masochists or the terminal insomniac.
 Even then, I suspect it's more likely to irritate than send one to sleep.
 Impeccably done, but impeccably done rubbish.
-One OK 'Tron track.
+One OK Mellotron track.

 Official site